Floorp-Projects/Floorp/taskcluster/docs/kinds/test.rst

    sets, in which case the union of those sets is used.

  * Each named test is looked up in the file named by ``tests.yml`` to find a test description.
 This test description indicates what the test does, how it is reported to treeherder, and how to perform the test, all in a platform-independent fashion.

  * Each test description is converted into one or more tasks.
 This is performed by a sequence of transforms defined in the ``transforms`` key in ``kind.yml``.
-See :doc:`transforms`: for more information on these transforms.
+See :ref:`transforms` for more information.

  * The resulting tasks become a part of the task graph.